serverless/components/README.md

 website: # An instance of a component.
   component: @serverless/website@2.0.5 # The component you want to create an instance of.
-  inputs: # Inputs to pass into the component's deafult method
+  inputs: # Inputs to pass into the component's default function
     code:
       src: ./src
 ```